 - Statement of assets and liabilities

 You are not required by law to provide us with any of the personal information requested, however without the information required GO Markets will not be able to provide you with any of the services or assistance you have sought.

 GO Markets collects personal information in a number of ways, including:

 - directly from you, when you attend a face-to face interview;

 - directly from you, when you provide information through a data collection form;

-- directly from you, when you provide information by phone; and
+- directly from you, when you provide information via the telephone; and

 Primarily, your personal information is used in order to: